Do You Have to Change Your Oil Every 3,000 Miles?

 How Long Does Unused Oil Last?

-Motor oil is fairly stable and can sit unused for upwards of five years.
-If you keep it in a cool, dry place, it can be usable until it starts to oxidize.
+Motor oil is fairly stable and can sit unused for upwards of five years so long as you keep it in a cool, dry place until it starts to oxidize.
 In order to keep your unused motor oil from deteriorating, keep it somewhere where it won’t freeze or be exposed to high levels of heat.